Bianchi type-I transit cosmological models with time dependent gravitational and cosmological constants - reexamined: Abstract

 \section{Abstract}

-The present study deals with the exact solutions of the Einstein's field equations with variable gravitational and cosmological ``constants'' for a spatially homogeneous and anisotropic Bianchi type-I space-time.
-To study the transit behavior of Universe, we consider a law of variation of scale factor $a(t) = \left(t^{k} e^{t}\right)^{\frac{1}{n}}$ which yields a time dependent deceleration parameter (DP) $q = - 1 + \frac{nk}{(k + t)^{2}}$, comprising a class of models that depicts a transition of the universe from the early decelerated phase to the recent accelerating phase.
-We find that the time dependent DP is reasonable for the present day Universe and give an appropriate description of the evolution of the universe.
-For $n = 0.27k$, we obtain $q_{0} = -0.73$ which is similar to observed value of DP at present epoch.
+The present study reexamines the recent work of Pradhan et al. (Indian J. Phys.
+88: 757, 2014) and obtained general exact solutions of the Einstein's field equations with variable gravitational and cosmological ``constants'' for a spatially homogeneous and anisotropic Bianchi type-I space-time.
+To study the transit behaviour of Universe, we consider a law of variation of scale factor $a(t) = \left(t^{k} e^{t}\right)^{\frac{1}{n}}$ which yields a time dependent deceleration parameter $q = - 1 + \frac{nk}{(k + t)^{2}}$, comprising a class of models that depicts a transition of the universe from the early decelerated phase to the recent accelerating phase.
+We find that the time dependent deceleration parameter is reasonable for the present day Universe and give an appropriate description of the evolution of the universe.
+For $n = 0.27k$, we obtain $q_{0} = -0.73$ which is similar to observed value of deceleration parameter at present epoch.
 It is also observed that for $n \geq 2$ and $k = 1$, we obtain a class of transit models of the universe from early decelerating to present accelerating phase.
 For $k = 0$, the universe has non-singular origin.
-The gravitational constant $G(t)$ is permitted to follow a power-law expansion which is suitable for the present evolution of the universe.
-The cosmological constant $\Lambda(t)$ is obtained as a decreasing function of time and approaching a small positive value at present epoch which is corroborated by consequences from recent supernovae Ia observations.
-We also observed that our solutions approach to the $\Lambda$-CDM model.
-The physical significance of the cosmological models have also been discussed.
+In these models, we arrive at the decision that, from the structure of the field equations, the behaviour of cosmological and gravitational constants and are related.
+Taking into consideration the observational data, we conclude that the cosmological constant behaves as a positive decreasing function of time whereas gravitational constant is increasing and tend to a constant value at late time. $H(z)/(1+z)$ data ($32$ points) and model prediction as a function of redshift for different $k$ and $n$ are successfully presented by using recent data (Farooq and Ratra, Astrophys.
+J. 66: L7, 2013).
+Some physical and geometric properties of the models are also discussed.

-PACS: 98.80.Es, 98.80.-k \\ Keywords : Cosmology, Transit universe, Variable gravitational \& cosmological constants, Variable deceleration parameter\\
+PACS: 98.80.Es; 98.80.-k \\ Keywords : Cosmology; Transit universe; Variable gravitational \& cosmological constants; Variable deceleration parameter\\